AMSP-04/NETN-ETR/NETN-ETR.md

 It shall be possible to query an entity for the ETR tasks and ETR reports that it supports.
 The set of tasks and reports that an entity supports is implementation-specific, and shall be used in the Received state of a task to determine if the task is supported.

-With the interaction class `QueryCapabilitiesSupported` an entity can be queried for the supported ETR tasks and ETR reports.
+With the interaction class `QuerySupportedCapabilities` an entity can be queried for the supported ETR tasks and ETR reports.
 The result is provided via the interaction class `CapabilitiesSupported`.

 ### Magic Move
 A `MagicMove` for an entity shall implicitly cancel all tasks for the entity.
 A TaskStatusReport (cancelled) shall be issued for each task in accordance with the task state diagram.